Three ways to prevent birds from nesting in your roof

 Birdguards also act as chimney caps limiting the effects of wind and weather down the chimney.
 Easy to fit and inexpensive, these are an extremely popular solution to birds nesting in the chimney or entering properties down the chimney.
 Find out more about our range of chimney birdguards.

 If the chimney is not in use, a discreet and popular alternative to Birdguards are Chimney Caps.

 These allow the chimney to 'breathe' (preventing the build up of damp, whilst keeping rain, drafts and birds out.

 These are the most cost effective solution, and either clip inside the chimney pot, using the integral four flexible wire legs pre-fitted to the cap, or clip around the chimney pot using the supplied bracket.

 Chimney caps are so quick to fit that roofers often joke - quite correctly! - that it takes longer to pitch the ladder and climb it, than it does to fit the actual Chimney Cap!
-For further details please click here.
+Find out more about our range of chimney caps.

-Double Roman and similar profiled 'wavy' tiles are particuarly prone to this.
+Double Roman and similar profiled 'wavy' tiles are particularly prone to this.
 The solution is to fit Comb Filler which is easily fitted by removing the eaves course of the roof tiles and then nailing the comb filler along the top of the bargeboard, before re-laying the tiles.
 Easily fitted, these 1 metre strips are simply nailed into place.
-Further details can be viewed here.
+Find out further details on our range of comb filler.